aurnabbarua02/Note-Software/README.md

-This is a desktop software for writing note.
+This is a desktop software for writing notes.
+Users can write anything here and save it to their local device.
+They can change the font color and background color of the file.
+They can open any existing file using it.
+They can easily insert today’s date and time using the feature in the edit menu.
+There are also features to cut, copy, paste, replace, and undo text.

 Software: Netbeans IDE